 - predicted_list

-A list of predicted adjacency matrices to evaluate.
+A list of predicted adjacency matrices to evaluate, or a SummarizedExperiment object containing such matrices as assays.
 Each matrix must have the same dimensions and row/column names as

 Logical.
 If